rust-tw/book-tw/src/ch18-02-refutability.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-10/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-10: Attempting to use an irrefutable pattern
+<span class="caption">範例 18-10: Attempting to use an irrefutable pattern
 with `if let`</span>

 Rust complains that it doesn’t make sense to use `if let` with an irrefutable